 This little trick will give you that nice juicy look!
 Juices flowing everywhere – delicious.

 To add layers to your story and creating something really interesting, I like to get some juice bubbling to ooze out colour onto the crust.
 To do that, I wrap the pie in foil for the last 15-20 mins of baking.

 This will encourage the juices to bubble onto the crust.
 It will help connect your viewer with your story and see a little bit more of the insides of your pie.

-Food Styling Tips #7 – Let It Completely Cool.
+Tip #7 – Let It Completely Cool for the Perfect Slice.

 Do you have any food styling tips for pie crusts or any pastry tips?
 I’d love to know how you make your pies drool-worthy!
 Leave me a comment below.